mape2k/check_mk_extensions/README.md

+# checkmk Plugins

-This repository contains check_mk plugins developed by EXA EDV GmbH and released to the general public.
+This repository contains [checkmk](https://checkmk.com/) plugins released to the general public.

+## Repository structure

+The repository has multiple branches for the specific checkmk versions.